IB exam tips

 Consider the number of marks allocated for the question or the part.
 More marks mean you need to provide more steps or justifications.

-For numerical answers, each value is worth one mark.
+For numerical answers, each value is worth at least one mark.

-Algebraic mistakes allow for “follow through” between part a) and part b), but not within part a).
+Algebraic mistakes allow for “follow through” between part a) and part b), and between subpart a) i) and a) ii), but not within a single part or subpart.
 Check for errors every few lines of algebra, so you catch errors as soon as they occur.

 When question breaks into subparts i) and ii), write a little bit more than what you think may be enough for each part, unless each is worth only a single mark.